 Refer to my Past Projects for a better idea of some of my previous work.

 My early youth is easily summarized as a life of poverty giving rise to a pursuit for self-created substance to isolate myself within.
+I grew up with radio, especially The Shadow, and using Tape Deck to create my own flavor of similar radioplay-styled content for myself.
+This very heavily influenced all forms of creative ventures I would eventually come to pursue.
 I was diagnosed with a variety of things from bipolar to autism, but never anything concrete except for having traits of Schizophrenia.
 For much of my youth I was forced to take various placebo pharmaceuticals like Ritalin and eventually was prescribed Adderall and anti-psychotics like Zyprexa, none of which ever did anything except make me tired.
 I have since sworn off for-profit medicine.
-Coffee is my sole drug intake to get through the working day, though I've long since become immune to the effects of caffeine.
 I experience minor auditory hallucinations and great physical discomfort from stress as part of my day to day living.
+I am intimately familiar with depression and have struggled with it for all of my life.

 By chance in my youth I was introduced to Starcraft through a third party when it first came out, and this changed my life in ways that are not easily put into words.
-That moment defined who I would strive to become for all my days, though I would constantly be at odds with myself.
+That moment defined who I would strive to become for all my days despite my disabilities.

 I have extensive history nestled in the heart of Starcraft: Brood War's modding scene since I first joined the public scene in around 2001, though I would be lying if I said the majority of it was positive.
 I'm terrible at socializing and often times my critical viewpoints about the industry clashed with the casual forumers of various sites.
 During Warcraft 3's early years I entered the juvenile pitfall that was the seeking of hype and attention for my projects, and lost myself in the labyrinth that was being drawn more to fame and glory than actual work.
 This did little to soften the repeated deaths of projects due to my learning disabilities and, though I tried my hardest to steer my young self from certain hopelessness, the bloody events of 2006 forced me out of my home and literally killed off all traces of my childhood.
 I stopped many things I was trying to do at that point, such as music composition, never to attempt them again.

 At the end of 2009 I had hope for two things - Project Offset, an engine that was eventually bought and sat on by Intel, and Starcraft 2, which only confirmed my fears that Blizzard had all but forgotten who they once were.
 My custom content ventures thus focused on Black Sun's various iterations, ranging from 2008-2009 Homeworld 2 projects to 2014's final incarnation: the Retribution Audiobook.
-While I attempted various Starcraft 2 projects from 2010 to 2015 I concluded they were all but hopeless due to the game's exceptionally incomplete computer AI natives, and declared my life as a modder at an end.
+While I attempted various Starcraft 2 projects from 2010 to 2015 I concluded they were all but hopeless due to the game's exceptionally incomplete computer AI, and declared my life as a modder at an end.
 Instead, I focused on video casting I had begun to take more seriously with the start of sc2's beta in 2010.
 I quickly abandoned sc2 commentary and focused on LP's and compilations.
-While I dabbled in Unreal 3 and 4 throughout the years I still hadn't learned any of the many skills necessary to make a project in a real engine, so I effectively stood still as time passed me by.

-The years of 2014 and 2015 would see a lengthy repeat of 2006, repeatedly threatening the life of one of my cats.
-Unfortunately, while she survived, the events of those years were utterly devastating, costing me my life's savings, my home, and my physical and mental health.
+The years of 2014-2018 would see a lengthy repeat of 2006, repeatedly threatening the life of one of my cats.
+Unfortunately, while she survived, the events of these years were utterly devastating, costing me my life's savings, my home, and my physical and mental health.
 Yet, amidst the most difficult times of late 2015 I managed to pick up the baton and continue casting.
-To me that is an accomplishment that cannot easily be quantified given how much stress and anxiety have ruled over me for all my life and how troubled times like those years typically left me completely debilitated.
-I pushed forward with video content production despite all the negative things surrounding me.
-The only thing that held me together was a single motto - "Live vicariously, live for the moment.
-Live for today, for tomorrow will never come."

 I no longer follow any modding scenes.